-Case Summary
+Case summary

 This reference required the Court to determine whether s.293 of the Criminal Code (the “Polygamy Provision”) is constitutional, including whether the provision can be interpreted to ensure that it is constitutionally valid.
-West Coast LEAF had a demonstrable historical and current interest in the practice of polygamy, in particular, in Bountiful, British Columbia, and in the impact of that practice on the equality rights of women and children.
+West Coast LEAF had a demonstrable historical and current interest in the practice of polygamy, in particular, in Bountiful, BC, and in the impact of that practice on the equality rights of women and children.
 West Coast LEAF sought leave to intervene on that basis.

 West Coast LEAF’s involvement